The 8 best hot brushes that deliver a frizz-free, salon-worthy blow dry at home

 Beauty Works' Speed Styler is arguably one of the best hair straightener brushes around, delivering the same smooth results that you’d expect from the Airwap’s firm brush head.
 Unlike the Airwrap, however, there are no extra attachments and it can only be used on dry hair.

-Though it's heavier than most (I found it weightier than my ghd straighteners), it is the only one on our list to have a digital temperature display – a nice touch – as well as being adjustable.
+Though it's heavier than most (I found it weightier than my ghd straighteners), it is the only one on this list to have a digital temperature display – a nice touch – as well as being adjustable.
 It takes a while to heat up (two minutes to 180ºC), so it’s not the best for those who are often in a rush.
 Despite the large paddle design, I found it best to style in small sections with this tool.
 It straightened and smoothed my hair well and made it look healthier, though it's worth noting that the results were more natural than the poker-straight finish of straighteners.

 Its curved design and ionic-coated bristles help to detangle strands as you style – but despite this, I struggled to get it through my thick, coarse hair at times.
 I therefore think it’s better suited to finer hair; of the five-star reviews I read, many described how well it worked styling these hair types.